By Wolfgang Unger

 I will press 'Create Template' and enter 'Webserver' as Template Name.

-Again we will get the list of scanned resources to select from, by now much more resources are disabled to select, because we already added them to our DefaultVPC Stack.
+much more resources are disabled to select, because we already added them to our DefaultVPC Stack.

 I am looking for AWS::EC2::Instance and find my instance, select it and press Next.